Chaos Construction Sudoku (Cell Count) by clover!

 Rules: This Sudoku does not have a unique solution for the full grid (it actually has a large number of solutions), but there is exactly one cell in which a number can be logically placed that is fixed across all solutions.
 Find this cell and its unique value.

 Time Standards: This competition had 1-point (easy), 2-point (medium), 3-point (hard), or higher value puzzles.
-This was worth 2 points (medium category), roughly 1.5-2 minute target.
+This would have been worth 3 points (medium category), roughly 2.5-3 minute target.

 Solution: PDF